TruMiner/technoverlay/README.md

 # technoverlay
 This is the overlay for the Technoblade r/place art and the big Technoblade art in the expansion.
 Technoblade never dies!

+⚠️ UPDATE: refresh the page to see the new colors. if that doesn't work, try restarting your browser and if that doesn't work, try reinstalling it.

 ----

 ### HOW TO INSTALL THE /R/TECHNOBLADE OVERLAY SCRIPT: